AI reconstruction of European weather from the Euro-Atlantic regimes: AI-model

 where $\bar y$ and $\bar{\hat y}$ denote the mean values of observed and predicted anomalies, respectively.
 The \ac{ACC} ranges from $-1$ to $1$, with values close to $1$ indicating a strong positive correlation, meaning that the model effectively captures the variations in anomalies.
 Conversely, values near $0$ suggest no correlation, while negative values indicate an inverse relationship between predicted and observed anomalies.

-To assess whether an observed correlation is statistically significant, we compute the associated p-value.
-The p-value represents the probability of obtaining higher or equal correlation assuming that there is no true correlation (i.e., under the null hypothesis of zero correlation).
+To assess whether an observed correlation is statistically significant, we compute the associated two-tailed p-value, derived from the exact distribution of the sample correlation coefficient, which follows a scaled beta distribution.
+The two-tailed p-value represents the probability of obtaining a higher or equal correlation assuming that there is no actual correlation (i.e., under the null hypothesis of zero correlation).
 In this context, a p-value below 0.05 is typically considered statistically significant, indicating that there is less than a 5\% probability that the observed correlation occurred by chance.
 Thus, correlations with $p < 0.05$ can be interpreted as significant at the 95\% confidence level.

-\paragraph{Coefficient of efficiency (CE)} is a statistical measure used to evaluate the predictive skill of a model by comparing its performance to that of a validation climatology \citep{burger_verification_2007}, thus indicating the shared variance between the observed and estimated data throughout the verification period.
+\paragraph{Coefficient of efficiency (CE)} CE is a statistical measure used to evaluate the predictive skill of a model by comparing its performance to that of a validation climatology \citep{burger_verification_2007}, thus indicating the shared variance between the observed and estimated data throughout the verification period.
 Given $n$ observations, where $y_i$ represents the actual values, $\hat y_i$ the predicted values, and $\bar y$ the mean of observed values, the \ac{CE} is computed for each grid point as,

 A value of $\rm{CE} = 1$ indicates a perfect prediction, while $\rm{CE} = 0$ suggests that the model performs no better than the validation climatology.
 Negative values imply that the model performs worse than the reference.
-In this study we use the climatology of the \testyearstart -- \testyearend testing period as validation climatology.
+In this study, we use the climatology of the \testyearstart -- \testyearend testing period as validation climatology.
+When the \ac{CE} is evaluated during a specific season, only the related months are used to compute the validation climatology.

 Since \ac{CE} is not bounded from below, it is possible to have negative outliers in its distribution.
 We then prefer to use medians instead of averages when aggregating the skills discussed in this paragraph to avoid the outliers from significantly imbalancing the results.